 - Chinese immersion schools likely have very few older native Chinese students enroll as new students in the school, if at all.
-Older native speaker students pass on their Chinese colloquial skill to their peers and younger students, creating an “institutional colloquial knowledge”.
-Since Chinese immersion schools start from scratch with their first class in kindergarten or first grade, there are no upperclass students who can demonstrate to younger students how to play and socialize in “proper” Chinese.
+Older native speaker students can play a role in passing on their Chinese colloquial skill to their peers and younger students, creating an “institutional colloquial knowledge”.
+Since Chinese immersion schools start from scratch with their first class in kindergarten or first grade, there are no upper-class students who can demonstrate to younger students how to play and socialize in “proper” Chinese.
 So, it’s more akin to the blind leading the blind, limiting the use of Chinese to the academic sphere, at best.

-- Even amongst the very rare families who are super gunho in teaching their children Chinese at home, like my family, different families have different Chinese usage pattern based on their interest, schedule, and proficiency.
+- Even among the very rare families who are super gunho in teaching their children Chinese at home, like my family, different families have different Chinese usage pattern based on their interest, schedule, and proficiency.
 These families are unlikely to be “slackers” in other areas also, and the children likely participate in many different extracurricular activities, in English.
-With limited time and different usage pattern, the range of the Chinese language used for each family is a subset of what children would use amongst themselves.
-With these limitations, the Chinese colloquial language acquired by the children are “incomplete” and not readily “sharable” amongst children of different families.
-Therefore, the children simply and quickly resort to their mutual language – English, and everyone then understand each other just fine.
+With limited time and different usage pattern, the range of proficient Chinese language acquired by the children in each family is a smaller subset of what the adults have.
+With these limitations, the Chinese colloquial language acquired by the children are “incomplete” and not readily “sharable” among children of different families.
+Therefore, the children simply and quickly resort to their community language – English, and everyone then understand each other just fine.

 Therefore, the “ideal” social group for Chinese learning may have some of the following features:

-- These families share a close-knit community and have frequent gatherings, allowing the children to play and interact with each other often.
+- These families share a close-knit community with Chinese as their spoken language and have frequent gatherings, allowing the children to play and interact with each other often in Chinese.

-These features allow the younger children to develop a native or near native level colloquial proficiency, upon which reading proficiency can be acquired readily with consistent instruction.
-I believe these are the main reason why a number of young immigrant friends of mine in the Carribbean were able to develop > ILR level 4 speaking proficiency and > ILR level 3 reading proficiency.
+These features allow the younger children to develop a near native level colloquial proficiency, upon which reading proficiency can be acquired much more readily with consistent instruction.
+I believe these are the main reason why a number of young immigrant friends of mine in the Caribbean were able to develop > ILR level 4 speaking proficiency and > ILR level 3 reading proficiency.